-According to the Book of Genesis, Kedar was the second son of Ishmael (Gen. 25:13).
-The best known prophet who came from Ishmael's descendants is Muhammad.
-His enemies (who were of his own clan!), who were misled by their leaders or mighty men (as described in Isaiah 21:17) ultimately embraced Islam and were embraced by it.
-Indeed they had reason to "lift up their voice." to "sing" praise of God, and "shout from the top of the mountains."
-Is that possibly a reference to the shouting of: Labbayk Allāhumma Labbayk...:
+According to the Book of Genesis, Ke'dar was the second son of Ishmael (Gen. 25:13).
+The best known who came from Ishmael's descendants is Muhammad.
+His enemies (who were of his own clan!), who were misled by their leaders or mighty men (as described in Isaiah 21 : 17) ultimately embraced Islam and were embraced by it.
+Indeed they had reason to "lift up their voice", to "sing" praise of God, and "shout from the top of the mountains".
+Is that possibly a reference to the shouting of:

 "Here I come (for your service) O Allah.
 Here I come.
 Here I come.
-There is no partner with You.
+There is not a partner with you.
 Here I come.
 Verily yours is the Praise, the blessings and sovereignty.
-There is no partner besides You."
+There is no partner besides you."

-This "shouting" is chanted annually by multitudes of Muslims from all over the world from Mount 'Arafat as part of the annual rites of hajj (pilgrimage).
+This "shouting" is chanted annually by multitudes of Muslims from all over the world from Mount 'Arafat as part of the annual rites of Hajj (pilgrimage).

 The 42nd chapter of Isaiah is indeed a fascinating one.
 It is not a casual or ambiguous reference to that servant and messenger of God who was to come centuries later.
 It is rather a comprehensive profile which not only fits Prophet Muhammad but fits no one else.
-After all, the chapter relates this profile to Kedar son of Ishmael and no other descendants of Ishmael fits these descriptions but Muhammad (peace and blessing of God be upon him).
+After all, the chapter relates this profile to Ke'dar son of Ishmael and no other descendants of Ishmael fits these descriptions but Muhammad (peace be upon him).